SagarP2/cafe-system-php/README.md

 📌 Cafe System in PHP

-A fully functional Cafe Management System built with PHP and MySQL.
+A fully functional Cafe Management System built with PHP and xampp.
 This system helps manage cafe operations efficiently, including orders, menu items, inventory, and billing.

 🚀 Features